Ad Impression Tracking Software: What You Need to Know

 What is ad impression tracking software?

-Ad impression tracking software records when a paid ad has a fair chance to be seen.
-It connects each impression to a sponsor, placement, creative, click URL, and report.
+It records when a paid ad loads or becomes viewable.
+It connects each event to a sponsor, placement, creative, click URL, and report.

 Why is ad impression tracking software important?

-This matters because page views and email opens don't prove sponsor visibility.
+It matters because page views and raw email opens don't prove sponsor visibility.
 Impression tracking helps you price ads, defend renewals, and show buyers what their placement earned.

 How does ad impression tracking software work?

-It works by assigning each ad a placement ID, tracked image or tag, click redirect, and UTM pattern.
+It assigns each ad a placement ID, tracked image or tag, click redirect, and UTM pattern.
 The system logs views and clicks, filters noise, then reports results by placement.

 Start with your next sponsor ad.
 Create one placement record, test one tracked image, test one click URL, and send the report within 24 hours.